Youth Education

 audubon_adventures2This fall semester, sponsor your favorite 4th, 5th, or 6th-grade class to Audubon Adventures, the nature program of the National Audubon Society.
 A classroom kit contains enough material for 32 students and the cost is $40.95 ($35 plus $5.95 shipping and handling).
 This program has connected seven million children across the nation to nature with these in-school educational materials.
 Our school budgets are perennially tight; so please help a teacher at your local elementary school.
 This is a gift subscription that will really make a difference to the earth's future!

-For more information on this program please contact Phil & Pat Gordon at This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+For more information on this program please contact our This email address is being protected from spambots.
+You need JavaScript enabled to view it. by clicking on the link or emailing education AT ohloneaudubon.org.

 National Audubon Adventures Site: www.audubon.org/educate/aa/index.html